-Finding a new home is a great way to make friends, get greater accessibility in your day-to-day life and experience a new neighborhood.
+Finding a new home is a great way to make friends, get greater accessibility in your day-to-day life and experience a new neighbourhood.

 Renting